Venice Beach Drum Circle does not skip a beat

-VENICE BEACH — As I look back, the end of, as one of my editors phrased it, the 20-teens, was a very colorful and interesting one.
+As I look back, the end of the 20-teens — as one of my editors phrased it — was a very colorful and interesting time.

 Having not been to the beach to photograph a sunset in practically the whole year, I decided that I’d combine that, with the absolute pleasure of attending the Venice Drum Circle.

-The Venice Drum Circle, usually hosts its sunset celebrations on Sunday nights at Venice Beach, but because it was the last sunset of 2019, they held one on Tuesday, Dec.
-31, New Years Eve, as well.
+The Venice Drum Circle usually hosts its sunset celebrations on Sunday nights at Venice Beach.
+Because it was the last sunset of 2019, they held one on Tuesday, Dec.
+31, New Year’s Eve, as well.

 Walking up to the beach, you hear the drums before you can see the drummers.
-For those of you who have never attended the Venice Drum Circle on Sunday nights, you will be in for a wonderful treat.
+For those who have never attended the Venice Drum Circle on Sunday nights, you will be in for a treat.

 Bring a chair, if you want to be comfortable.
-As a matter of fact, bring whatever you want, with the exception of your pups.
+Bring whatever you want, with the exception of your pups.

 Attendees have been known to bring small tables, and set them up for snacks and beverages, as they listen to the rhythmic beating of the drums.
 Along with that, one gets to watch the colorful and entertaining activities that go on in the center of the circle, to which anyone is welcome.